equinor/res2df/docs/usage/pvt.rst

 Density values are easier to scale up or down to whatever is needed.

-Re-exporting tables to Eclipse include files
+Re-exporting tables to include files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you are done with the table, you can generate new include files for Eclipse from your modified data by issuing
+When you are done with the table, you can generate new include files from your modified data by issuing

 .. code-block:: python